UMAprotocol/UMIPs/UMIPs/umip-31.md

 The definition of this identifier should be:

 - Identifier name: STABLESPREAD-USDC
-- Base Currency: STABLESPREAD-USDC
+- Base Currency: STABLESPREAD
+- Quote Currency: USDC
 - Data Sources: {Bittrex: UST/USDT, Uniswap V2: UST/USDT} for UST, {Binance: BUSD/USDT, Uniswap V2: BUSD/USDT} for BUSD, {Bittrex: CUSD/USDT} for CUSD, {Balancer: MUSD/USDC, Uniswap V2: MUSD/USDC} for MUSD, {Kraken: USDC/USD, Bitstamp: USDC/USD} for USDC
 - Result Processing: For each constituent asset of the basket, the average of both exchanges
 - Input Processing: None.
 Human intervention in extreme circumstances where the result differs from broad market consensus.
-- Decimals: 8
+- Decimals: 6
 - Rounding: Closest, 0.5 up
-- Pricing Interval: 60 seconds
+- Pricing Interval: 1 second
 - Dispute timestamp rounding: down

 ## Rationale